 On-premises PBX

-With a premise voice solution, the hardware is installed and runs on-site at your office or data center.
+An On-Premise PBX is a business phone system where the hardware is installed and maintained at the customer’s location or local data center.
 You purchase and own the phone system hardware, networking, server equipment, and more, and your IT staff take care of all the updates and maintenance regarding the system.
 The calls are routed through traditional phone lines (ISDN, PSTN, GSM) as well as SIP trunking.

 Benefits of On-premises PBX